ShaRP: SHAllow-LayeR Pruning for Efficient Video Large Language Models: Experiments

 \subsection{Main Results}

 \textbf{Enhanced Overall Performance.} For LLaVA-OneVision~\cite{lillava}, $32 \times 196$ tokens from 32 sampled frames are evaluated under retention ratios about $R = \{25\%, 20\%, 15\%, 10\%\}$, with FLOPs matched across methods for fair comparison.
-Tab.~\ref{tab:table1} reports average scores and accuracy under different $R$ and TFLOPs. \emph{\textbf{FastV}}~\cite{chen2024image} achieves decent performance at higher retention ratios (e.g., $R=25\%$), yet its accuracy declines sharply under aggressive pruning (e.g., $R=10\%$), indicating that raw attention scores without correction are unreliable when few tokens remain. \emph{\textbf{Feather}}~\cite{endo2025feather} alleviates positional bias by removing local positional encoding (at a certain layer) and uniform sampling.
+Tab.~\ref{tab:table1} reports average scores and accuracy under different $R$ and TFLOPs. \emph{\textbf{FastV}}~\cite{chen2024image} achieves decent performance at higher retention ratios (e.g., $R=25\%$), yet its accuracy declines sharply under aggressive pruning (e.g., $R=10\%$), indicating that raw attention scores are unreliable when few tokens remain. \emph{\textbf{Feather}}~\cite{endo2025feather} alleviates positional bias by removing local positional encoding (at a certain layer) and uniform sampling.
 It shows limited performance under low retention ratios as many tokens retained are irrelevant to the query, achieving only 95.4\% of the vanilla model’s performance even at 25\% retention. \emph{\textbf{PDrop}}~\cite{xing2024pyramiddrop} employs a progressive, layered pruning method.
-To achieve comparable FLOPs, this strategy necessitates aggressive pruning in deeper layers, which leads to very low accuracy even if the shallow layers retain the complete set of tokens.
-In contrast, \emph{\textbf{ShaRP}} preserves up to 99\% of vanilla accuracy even with aggressive shallow-layer pruning (72\%).
-Its advantage is particularly pronounced on long-form video benchmarks such as LongVideoBench~\cite{wu2024longvideobench} and MLVU~\cite{zhou2024mlvu}, where it surpasses the second-best method by 2.8\% and 3.1\% at 10\% retention, respectively.
+To achieve comparable FLOPs, this strategy necessitates aggressive pruning in deeper layers, which leads to very low accuracy even if the shallow layers retain the complete set of tokens. \emph{\textbf{DyCoke}}~\cite{tao2025dycoke} and \emph{\textbf{STTM}}~\cite{hyun2025multi} reduce redundancy through temporal or spatiotemporal merging; however, they exhibit notable performance degradation even at moderate compression levels.
+For example, at approximately $25\%$ retention, their average performance drops to 88.7\% and 91.3\%, respectively.
+In contrast, \emph{\textbf{ShaRP}} preserves up to 99.3\% of vanilla accuracy even with aggressive shallow-layer pruning (72\%).
+Its advantage is particularly pronounced on long-form video benchmarks such as LongVideoBench~\cite{wu2024longvideobench} and MLVU~\cite{zhou2024mlvu}, where it surpasses the second-best method by 2.3\% and 3.7\% at 6.03 TFLOPs, respectively.
 These gains arise from ShaRP’s ability to aggregate information across temporally distant frames.
 Across all retention ratios, \textit{\textbf{ShaRP}} consistently achieves competitive performance, demonstrating its robustness and adaptability.